ImplFerris/pico-pico/src/led/index.md

 # Dimming LED

-In this section, we will learn how to create a dimming effect(i.e. reducing and increasing the brightness) for an LED using the Raspberry Pi Pico 2.
+In this section, we will learn how to create a dimming effect(i.e. reducing and increasing the brightness gradually) for an LED using the Raspberry Pi Pico 2.
 First, we will dim the onboard LED, which is connected to GPIO pin 25 (based on the datasheet).

 To make it dim, we use a technique called PWM (Pulse Width Modulation).
 You can refer to the intro to the PWM section [here](../core-concepts/pwm/index.md).